Nonnyjoe/Flip-ERC4337-Account-Abstraction-wallet/README.md

-# ERC-4337 ACCOUNT ABSTRACTION WALLET DAPP
+# FLIP WALLET ERC-4337 ACCOUNT ABSTRACTION DAPP

 This Solidity program is a full stack "Account Abstraction Wallet" program that impliments the factory contract model to allow individuals create a personalized and recoverable account abstraction wallet.